MiniXC/tts-for-asr/markdown/04_low_resource_tts.md

 figclass: boxed
 name: speakers
 ---
-The different knowledge transfer techniques regarding speakers for low-resource ASR.
+The different domain transfer techniques regarding speakers for low-resource ASR.
 ```

-Since this chapter and the [previous chapter](03_low_resource_asr) have covered the details of low-resource TTS and ASR respectively, the next two chapters cover how they can be combined: Using [Data Augmentation](05_augmentation) and [Knowledge Transfer](06_transfer).
+Since this chapter and the [previous chapter](03_low_resource_asr) have covered the details of low-resource TTS and ASR respectively, the next two chapters cover how they can be combined: Using [data augmentation](05_augmentation) and [domain transfer](06_transfer).

 <!-- ## Speechchain - not that important, only do this one if there's time -->